falcosecurity/charts/falco/README.md

 * Event sourcing capability;
 * Field extraction capability;

-Plugin capabilities are *composable*, we can have a single plugin with both the capabilities.
-Or on the other hand we can load two different plugins each with its capability, one plugin as a source of events and another as an extractor.
-A good example of this are the [Kubernetes Audit Events](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) and the [Falcosecurity Json](https://github.com/falcosecurity/plugins/tree/master/plugins/json) *plugins*.
+Plugin capabilities are *composable*, we can have a single plugin with both capabilities.
+Or on the other hand, we can load two different plugins each with its capability, one plugin as a source of events and another as an extractor.
+A good example of this is the [Kubernetes Audit Events](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) and the [Falcosecurity Json](https://github.com/falcosecurity/plugins/tree/master/plugins/json) *plugins*.
 By deploying them both we have support for the **K8s Audit Logs** in Falco

 Note that **the driver is not required when using plugins**.
-When *plugins* are enabled Falco is deployed without the *init container*.

 #### About gVisor
 gVisor is an application kernel, written in Go, that implements a substantial portion of the Linux system call interface.
 It provides an additional layer of isolation between running applications and the host operating system.
 For more information please consult the [official docs](https://gvisor.dev/docs/).
 In version `0.32.1`, Falco first introduced support for gVisor by leveraging the stream of system call information coming from gVisor.